dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR00.md

 I have been complimented many times and they always embarrass me; I always feel that they have not said enough.

 —Mark Twain

-that book is dead sexy.

-—Xach on #lisp

 Peter Seibel offers a fresh view of Lisp and its possibilities for elegantly solving problems.
 In Practical Common Lisp, he gives enough basic information to let you quickly see the power of the functional language paradigm.
 He then dazzles you with examples that seem almost magical in their simplicity and power.
 This read is pure fun from start to finish.